kunhwiko/concepts/networks.md

 Types of Devices
   1) Switches :
-       - machines that decide on a port based on a 'forwarding table' and where to send the message within an L2 network
+       - machines that decide on a port based on a 'forwarding table' and determines where to send the message in an L2 network
+       - switches must be aware of the different hosts in a given L2 network
+       - switches broadcast to other switches in the L2 network to learn new MAC addresses
        - connects L1 layers to form a network
-       - switches must be aware of the different hosts in a given L2 network (helps connect L1 layers and form a network)
+     (helps connect L1 layers and form a network)
   2) Routers :
        - machines that coordinate amongst themselves to decide on a 'routing table' for each machine